dotnet/docs-maui/docs/windows/deployment/publish-visual-studio-folder.md

     :::image type="content" source="media/publish-visual-studio/vs-5-configure-done.png" alt-text="Showing the New publishing profile item with a publish profile selected, in Visual Studio.":::

-01. If you chose the option to enable automatic updates for your package, the select the **Next** button.
+01. If you chose the option to enable automatic updates for your package, then select the **Next** button.
 If you didn't select automatic updates, the button reads **Create**, select it, and skip the next step.

 01. The next dialog displayed is the **Configure update settings** dialog.
-Here is where you configure the central location of your app, and how often the app should check for updates.
+This is where you configure the installer location for your app, and how often the app should check for updates.

     Whenever you publish an updated version of the app, it overwrites the previous version of the app at the **Installer location**.
 When users run your app, and based on how often your app checks for updates, the app checks this location for an updated version, and if found, installs it.